AyanamiKaine/Ayanami-sTower/README.md

 ## Why a Monorepo?

-To facicilate reuse between projects.
+To facicilate reuse and creation of cross application libraries.
 Not only for reuse between same languages but also for reuse of patterns across languages.

 ## Why are Tests for components and their implementation side by side?